Bharatanatyam: Arangetram

-A Bharatanatyam arangetram is a solo debut performance that signifies the completion of initial formal training of a young dancer, female or male in Indian classical dance.
-The term Arangetram translates to "ascending the stage".
+A Bharatanatyam arangetram is a solo debut performance that signifies the completion of the initial formal training of a young dancer—female or male—in Indian classical dance.
+The term arangetram translates to "ascending the stage".
 This performance is typically done ten to twelve years after a dancer begins learning Bharatanatyam.
-Still, more importantly, it is done when the guru believes the student is ready for a solo performance.
+More importantly, it is done when the guru believes the student is ready for a solo performance.
 This solo debut is synonymous with a "coming-of-age" celebration.
-The arangetram is a culmination of multiple years of hard work by the student and the guru, and it is an opportunity for the dancer to showcase his or her dedication and skills developed over the years.
+The arangetram is the culmination of multiple years of hard work by the student and the guru, and it is an opportunity for the dancer to showcase their dedication and skills developed over the years.
 Throughout this debut, the dancer performs a series of dances.
-The dancer must build up his or her concentration and stamina to perform solo dances for approximately three hours.
-Each dance performed symbolizes various aspects of Hindu religion.
+The dancer must build up concentration and stamina to perform solo dances for approximately three hours.
+Each dance performed symbolizes various aspects of the Hindu religion.